StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 ## Switch

+Actually Ascom Switch function is tested with:

+- N.I.N.A.

 6 Switch can be configurated as output or input, in near future I will implement olso pwm signal.

 Error sended to ascom alpaca: